-One of the most fascinating attractions in Moscow is home to a renowned opera and the most prestigious ballet companies in the world.
+One of the most fascinating buildings in Moscow is home to a renowned opera and the most prestigious ballet companies in the world.

 In this article, you’ll discover some of the most interesting facts about the Bolshoi Theater and its history, one of the most amazing opera houses in the world.